Neyork/NeyorkV1/config/README.md

 2. `YOUTUBE_EDIT_SLEEP` : Time sleep duration For Youtube Downloader.
 Default to 3 seconds
 3. `TELEGRAM_EDIT_SLEEP` : Time sleep duration For Telegram Downloader.
 Default to 5 seconds
 4. `AUTO_LEAVING_ASSISTANT` : Set it in True if you want to leave your assistant after a certain amount of time.
 5. `ASSISTANT_LEAVE_TIME` : Time after which your assistant account will leave served chats automatically.
-Default to 5400 min, i.e 90 Mins
+Default to 5400 seconds, i.e 90 Mins
 6. `AUTO_DOWNLOADS_CLEAR` : Set it True if you want to delete downloads after the music playout ends.
 7. `AUTO_SUGGESTION_MODE` : Set it True if you want to bot to suggest about bot commands to random chats of your bots.
+9. `AUTO_SUGGESTION_TIME` : Time after which your bot will suggest random 1/10 chats of your served chats about bot commands.
+Default to 5400 seconds, i.e 90 Mins

 ## Spotify Vars

 - You can play tracks or playlists from spotify from Yukki Music bot
 - You'll need these two vars to make spotify play working.
 This is not essential , you can leave them blank if you want.

+### How to get these?
+[Read from here](https://notreallyshikhar.gitbook.io/yukkimusicbot/deployment/spotify)

 1. `SPOTIFY_CLIENT_ID` : Get it from https://developer.spotify.com/dashboard
 2. `SPOTIFY_CLIENT_SECRET` : Get it from https://developer.spotify.com/dashboard